 Accounts — investment accounts, bank accounts, retirement accounts, and other assets and liabilities.
 Each account holds individual holdings and balances.

-Cashflow — income sources, savings, spending, and debt payments.
+Cash Flow — income sources, savings, spending, and debt payments.
 The full picture of money in and money out.

 Insurance — current policies the client holds (life, disability, homeowners, auto, liability, health, long-term care).
 This is data entry for what they have, not planning analysis.